atari-monk/prompting/exports-prompt.md

    - Only make changes when necessary.

 **Output:** Always clarify actions taken (e.g., "Generated new docs," "Updated section X," or "No changes needed").
+Write documentation as markdown file about code.
+Just list what is exported from library.
+Usage and code documentation is done in other files.